 5 Sarah Cooper (read by Adam Sofianos) It is well-documented that the Council's SEND service has not been consistently meeting statutory requirements.
 This is evident in tribunal outcomes, where Council decisions are overturned in the overwhelming majority of cases.

-A Cabinet paper published in September 2023 described BCP as "the fifth-lowest performing authority in the country".
+Cllr R Burton, Portfolio Holder for Children and Young People Thank you, Adam, for a question and could you thanks to Sarah for ask Currently 95% for decisare within 6 weeks.
+8 A Cabinet paper published in September 2023 described BCP as "the fifth-lowest performing authority in the country".
 Although some improved data has been returned, performance is still below statutory minimums and parents tell us of long waits for statutory advice while newer requests are prioritised.
 Yet the 15-year Safety Valve plan would mean not only a considerable reorganisation of services, but specific reductions in service - such as the need for 50% reduction in EHCPs in Year 1 - to meet financial targets.
 How can the Council guarantee that any Safety Valve plan would meet statutory levels, when they are already unmet?

-Cllr R Burton, Portfolio Holder for Children and Young People

-Thank you, Adam, for reading the question and could you pass my thanks to Sarah for asking it.

-Currently 95% for decisions to assess are within 6 weeks.

-There is a large historic backlog of annual reviews.
-Back when the cabinet paper that you refer to was written, and I remember that paper well, as you can imagine; the backlog was over 600.
-It is now down to at 310.
-Although this is still too high it is due to be caught up by May 24 (May this year) based on current progress.

-Looking at the EHCP 20-week deadline, I was embarrassed by number completed in a timely manner at that point.
-If you remember rightly, it was 0%.
-This has consistently improved over the last 3 months: In November it was up to 3.5%, December 12.5% and January at 28.6%.
-Due to the nature of the time of indicator it will take some months to reach our 100% target, but clear improvements can be evidenced.
-This is still not good enough, however, I am pleased with the progress and thank officers for their work in this.
+There is a large historicannual reviews.
+Back of paper that you refer to I remember that paper imagine; the backlog wis now down to at 310. still too high it is due to by May 24 (May this year current progress.
+Looking at the EHCP 2 deadline, I was embarr number completed in a at that point.
+If you remwas 0%.
+This has consimproved over the last November it was up to December 12.5% and 28.6%.
+Due to the natuindicator it will take sor reach our 100% target improvements can be a is still not good enough pleased with the progre officers for their work in Looking a the 50% red mentioned.
+From the a r reading the ou pass my sking it.

+cisions to assess

-Looking a the 50% reduction in EHCPs mentioned.
-From the around 60 plans per month currently in the system, about 30 are to clear backlog.
+oric backlog of when the cabinet to was written, and er well, as you can was over 600.
+It 0.
+Although this is to be caught up year) based on eduction in EHCPs around 60 plans per month currently in the system, about 30 are to clear backlog.
 Going forward the underlying number of new plans in 2023/24 should only be about